exa-labs/exa-js/examples/researcher/researcher.md

     <p>The innovations’ of the <a href="https://www.italian-renaissance-art.com/Italian-renaissance.html">Renaissance in Italy </a>eventually expanded to include artists working in Northern Europe.
 Contemporary painters from the North include <a href="https://www.italian-renaissance-art.com/Durer.html">Albrecht</a><a href="https://www.italian-renaissance-art.com/Durer.html"> Durer</a>, <a href="https://www.italian-renaissance-art.com/Hieronymus-Bosch.html">Hieronymus </a><a href="https://www.italian-renaissance-art.com/Hieronymus-Bosch.html">Bosch</a>, <a href="https://www.italian-renaissance-art.com/Jan-Van-Eyck.html">Jan Van Eyck</a>, <a href="https://www.italian-renaissance-art.com/Van-

-In just a couple lines of code, we've used Metaphor to go from some search queries to useful Internet content.
+In just a couple lines of code, we've used Exa to go from some search queries to useful Internet content.

 The final step is to instruct the LLM to synthesize the content into a research report, including citations of the original links.
 We can do that by pairing the content and the urls and writing them into the prompt.